cbdso/aws-serverless-security-workshop/docs/06-waf/README.md

 1. Next, we create the rule for SQL injection.

 	* Click **Create Rule**
-	* Give it a unique name prefixed with your username, like `USERNAME-SQLinjectionRule`
+	* Give it a unique name prefixed with your username, like `USERNAME-SQLinjectionMatchRule`
 	* For **Rule type**, keep `Regular rule`
 	* In Add conditions section, select
 		* 	`does`